 Yes, although there’s no reason why you couldn’t hire one for your first event.
 Any roadworthy bike will do apart from recumbents: mountain bike, hybrid or road.
 If you get the bug you can upgrade.

 - What do I wear?

 For a pool triathlon all you need is a swimming costume, a pair of goggles, a t-shirt and a pair of running shoes.
 If you prefer you can buy a trisuit (see picture) which cost from about £30 up and can be worn for the whole event.
 It has a pad in the shorts made of a fast drying fleecy material.
-Some women also choose to wear a sports bra under their trisuit.
+Many women also wear a sports bra under their trisuit.